Yocto Project: Governance

 The Yocto Project is one of many collaborative projects organized as a non-profit under the banner of the Linux Foundation.

 The project's governance is divided loosely into administrative and technical arms, although many members participate in both camps.

 At a technical level, the project is overseen by the project architect Richard Purdie (a Linux Foundation Fellow) who has a long history of involvement with many of the project's components and technologies.
 The architect maintains a hierarchy of maintainers for the different components of the system, much as the Linux kernel is maintained.

 The administrative arm consists of an advisory board made up of representatives from the project's member organizations, including several major silicon vendors, commercial operating system vendors that use Yocto Project as their upstream, corporate users, as well as representatives from groups such as software consultants and community members.
 The member organizations of this board provide resources to the project.
 There are also several advisory board working groups that handle administrative functions for the project such as finance, infrastructure, advocacy and outreach, and community management.

 Releases

 Major releases occur about every 6 months (April and October).

-Version 3.1 was the first Long-term_support (LTS) release, initially supported for two years.
+Version 3.1 was the first long-term support (LTS) release.
 Since then, a new LTS release is added every two years.